Optimizing distortion riskmetrics with distributional uncertainty: Equivalence between non-convex and convex riskmetrics

-Next we provide a few examples of distortion riskmetrics commonly used in decision theory and finance.
-The Value-at-Risk (VaR) of $Y\in \L^0$, using the sign convention of \cite{MFE15}, is defined as the left-quantile of $F_Y$:
+We provide a few examples of distortion riskmetrics $\rho_h$ commonly used in decision theory and finance, and obtain their corresponding set $\I_h$.
+The Value-at-Risk (VaR) and the Expected Shortfall (ES) are the most popular risk measures in practice.
+We introduce them first, followed by an inverse-S-shaped distortion function of \cite{TK92}. \begin{example}[VaR and ES] For $Y\in \L^0$, using the sign convention of \cite{MFE15}, VaR is defined as the left-quantile, and upper VaR ($\mathrm{VaR}^+$) is defined as the right-quantile; that is,